astroumd/lmtoy/INSTALL.md

 * Centos:  yum install netcdf-devel cfitsio
 * MacBrew: brew install netcdf cfitsio

-Installing from source ?
-Can borrow NEMO's $NEO/src/scripts/mknemo.d scripts
+If in a bind, e.g. on a system where you don't have admin privilages, you can always Install from source.
+E.g. borrow NEMO's $NEO/src/scripts/mknemo.d scripts

      mkdir local
      ./cfitsio wget=wget NEMO=`pwd